Michel Langlois (biker): Lennoxville massacre

 As the Hells Angels in Quebec continued to grow, the Montreal chapter was divided into two separate factions on 14 September 1979; the Montreal North chapter headquartered in Laval, and the Montreal South chapter based in Sorel.
-The North chapter, which was headed by Yves "Le Boss" Buteau, consisted mostly of former Popeye members and still retained Popeye attitudes, in marked contrast to the South chapter led by Réjean "Zig Zig" Lessard, which was made up of bikers who joined the Hells Angels after 1977 and were more disciplined.
+The North chapter, which was headed by Yves "Le Boss" Buteau, consisted mostly of former Popeye members and still retained Popeye attitudes, in marked contrast to the South chapter led by Réjean "Zig Zag" Lessard, which was made up of bikers who joined the Hells Angels after 1977 and were more disciplined.
 The Laval group would become known for its violent and reckless behaviour, and excessive drug use.
 Between 1978 and 1984, the Hells Angels and the Outlaws engaged in a conflict for supremacy in Quebec.
 Following the assassination of Buteau by an Outlaws member on 8 September 1983, Langlois succeeded him as the Hells Angels' national president, while Lessard continued to lead the Montreal South chapter.
 As national president, he oversaw Laval, Sorel, and three additional chapters that were founded on the British Columbia Coast in July 1983.
 In a division of labour, Langlois focused his efforts into expanding into other areas of Canada, while Lessard had effective operational control of the club in Quebec.
 The Hells Angels ultimately vanquished the Outlaws from the province, with the Outlaws retreating into their Ontario stronghold, and the Angels consolidating their criminal activities and expanding into the port cities Halifax and Vancouver.

 Laurent "L'Anglais" Viau, who superseded Buteau as president of the Montreal North chapter, had a more tolerant attitude towards violence and drug use than his predecessor.
-The Laval chapter, which had often chaffed at and had broken Buteau's rules about not using drugs, quickly spun out of control under Viau's leadership as Viau himself abused cocaine and alcohol.
+The Laval chapter, which had often chafed at and had broken Buteau's rules about not using drugs, quickly spun out of control under Viau's leadership as Viau himself abused cocaine and alcohol.
 As the North chapter was allegedly skimming drug profits that were meant for other chapters, and putting the entire Hells Angels operation in Quebec at risk due to their frequent arrests for minor offences, the chapter was declared to be in "bad standing" with the club at a secret meeting in Sorel in March 1985 and were hence to be killed.
 Langlois played a passive role in the subsequent liquidation of the North chapter, which was orchestrated by Lessard along with Halifax chapter president David "Wolf" Carroll and Sherbrooke chapter president Georges "Bo-Boy" Beaulieu.
 On 24 March 1985, five members of the North chapter were ambushed and shot dead at the Sherbrooke chapter clubhouse in an event termed the Lennoxville massacre.
 Langlois assisted in cleaning up the aftermath of the killings, and helped get rid of the victims' personal effects.
 The bodies of the five dead bikers were ultimately disposed of in the St. Lawrence River.